Contact WKW

 Even if the attorney you are researching has medical malpractice experience, it’s important to consider what type of law they practice.
 Most medical malpractice attorneys fall into one of two categories: defending doctors from suits or representing injured patients.
 To represent your case, find a plaintiff’s lawyer—one who has a history fighting for the rights of people like you.

 Medical malpractice cases don’t just consist of a defendant and a plaintiff; in fact, a majority of cases take advantage of medical experts like doctors and nurses who are used to show how a healthcare provider was negligent.
-An experienced medical malpractice attorney will have a network of experts ready to testify on your behalf.
+An experienced medical malpractice law firm in Indiana will have a network of experts ready to testify on your behalf.
 Some law firms will even have legal nurse consultants on staff.

 An attorney not only needs to understand medical malpractice; they also must be able to clearly explain it to you.
 Your lawyer should be able to hear the details of your case, summarize the information, and create a clear narrative arguing that negligence has occurred.
 If they aren’t listening to you or are unable to communicate effectively, move on to the next attorney on your list.

-Your search for an attorney can start by getting recommendations from a variety of sources:
+Your search for an Indianapolis medical negligence lawyer can start by getting recommendations from a variety of sources:

 Do your research, set up meetings, ask questions, and trust your gut.

-If you or a loved one have been injured as a result of medical malpractice or negligence, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one has been injured as a result of medical malpractice or negligence in Indiana, contact the medical malpractice attorneys at Wilson Kehoe Winingham.
 The lawyers at WKW can help you and your family get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice is a kind of negligence.
 The distinction between the two…